 La Pelosa Beach

 A quick story about visiting La Pelosa in the off-season.
-In May La Pelosa was sparsely populated by local tanned Sardi and pale Germans tourists flying kites.
+In May La Pelosa was sparsely populated by local tanned Sardi and pale tourists flying kites.

 This particular afternoon only the young and stubborn dared the brisk chill of the water.
 Slipping off my shoes and cuffing my jeans, I joined the ranks of the determined and stepped into the clear calm water.

 With slow waves lapping at my ankles, I marveled at how far from the shore I could walk.
-I began to wonder if in the warmer season one could walk right up to the Torre della Pelosa.
+I began to wonder if, in the warmer season, one could walk right up to the Torre della Pelosa.
 Paolo stuck to the beach, snapping photos.
 Notes for our memoir as he calls them.
 Beginning to shiver, I returned to Paolo’s side, still curious about what secrets the tower held.
 Paolo reading my expression vowed to bring me back when the weather warmed, then promptly distracted me with the promise of Gelato.
-Looking back at how happy we were in this photo, I wonder if Paolo already knew then I was determined to move to Italy.
+Looking back at how happy we were in this photo, I wonder if Paolo already knew that I was determined to move to Italy.

 Last but certainly not least is one of the 21 Most Beautiful Beaches in The World according to National Geographic.